-Your exposure to the company's culture and current staff will assist you in determining whether you can envision yourself being successful in the role and organization.
-It's a great way for you to increase the likelihood of making an informed decision.
+Your exposure to the company's culture and current staff will assist you in determining whether you can envision yourself succeeding in the role and organization.
+This is a great way to increase the likelihood of making an informed decision.